shiw-yang/shiw-yang/README.md

 **I am glad you can click to open my homepage**

 - 🌱 I’m currently majoring in Computer Science at WHPU.
-- 🔭 I’m currently learning Java Web and Vuejs.
+- 🔭 I’m currently learning Java (Collections ,JUC ,IO ) and Go
 - ⚡ Fun fact: I also an electric guitar player.
 - 📫 How to reach me: Yshiwi@outlook.com, or open an issue in any of my repos.